- What differentiates you from the comics/graphic novel collection at the public library?

 What does a CCOL membership include?

 Although our physical space will be open to all, including non-members, our $5 annual membership will include access to our collection during operating hours, access to community events such as workshops and creator talks, and member discounts at other special events.
-We also hope to eventually include tools for making comics in the library, such as a large flatbed scanner and light box, so the membership would also include access to these tools.
+There are also tools for creating comics in the library and CSI lounge, such as paper cutters, rulers, long arm staplers, a large flatbed scanner, and light box.

 Our membership price will always be affordable for all — we have a pay it forward model for free membership so those who cannot afford the membership are never turned away.
 Anyone can donate an extra $5 which will go towards a membership for someone in the future.